Contact

 However, more fundamental issues such as structural problems could make the house more difficult to sell.
 There is no getting around these more serious issues, as they need to be disclosed.
 During the standard conveyancing process, the fundamental issues with the property will be revealed too.
 Read more information around why a house might not be selling

-If handled correctly and in an upfront way as part of the initial marketing of the property then our purchaser can be guided by the estate agent to understand the issues, make necessary investigations.
-You can then be more confident that any sale agreed will be more likely to progress successfully with no hidden problems coming to light later down the line and scaring off the purchaser when cost have been incurred.
+If handled correctly and in an upfront way as part of the initial marketing of the property, then the buyers can be guided by the estate agent and solicitors to understand the issues and follow up with necessary investigations.
+You can then be confident that any sale agreed will be more likely to progress successfully with no hidden problems coming to light later down the line and scaring the buyers off when additional cost have been incurred.

 How Can I Reassure Potential Buyers?